 Dither & Faff

 You will be greeted by Gary and Kirsty, their three kids plus sheep, hens and a flock of inquisitive alpacas.
-A hand-built, oak-framed shepherd’s hut (wheels from a Bridport foundry; frame made in Dorset) was finally completed and positioned in Spring 2018 on the farm in Marnhull, a village known by Hardy as Marlott, home to Tess of the d’Urbervilles (see Hardy in North Dorset), eight miles west of Shaftesbury.
+Two hand-built, oak-framed shepherd’s huts (wheels from a Bridport foundry; frame made in Dorset) were installed in 2018 on Little Hains, a working farm in Marnhull, a village known by Hardy as Marlott, home to Tess of the d’Urbervilles (see Hardy in North Dorset), eight miles west of Shaftesbury.
 Treats and eggs on arrival, big sunsets.
 One hut (Dither) has a hot tub, from £100 a night; Faff from £82.

 The Old Forge

 A large shepherd’s hut on an organic deer farm near Stourpaine and in the lee of Hod Hill.
 There’s a large bed, kitchen and a lot of space to yourself on a site next to an orchard and a mile or more down a track.
 From £135 a night.
 And now there’s The Gathering Camp, a collection of two sleeping huts, a large living hut with double bed (sleeps six in total) – together with a kitchen, hot tub and fire.
 Oh, and a tin tub in a converted horse box and composting loo: herds of red deer nearby, as is a bluebell wood with den-building kit.
 Dogs allowed, from £325 per night.

 The shepherd’s hut is rated at an astonishing 4.98 out of 5 from 60 reviews on AirBnB.
 It is set in the grounds of Cann’s Flour Mill, a long-established working mill producing organic stoneground flour in he village of Cann, just a mile south of Shaftesbury.
 The hut overlooks the millpond, and there is a flushing loo and hot shower across the yard, next to where Panary founder Paul Merry holds breadmaking courses.
 There is also a room to stay in the mill.
 The hut costs £75 a night, including breakfast but excluding £22 AirBnB charges.
 There is also John’s Hut available for longer stays.